epics-docs/epics-docs/getting-started/installation-windows-msys2.rst

 The default location of the MSYS2 installation is ``C:\msys64``.
 If you don't have Administrator rights, you can install MSYS2 in any location you have access to, e.g. ``C:\Users\'user'\msys64`` (with 'user' being your Windows user directory name).
 We will assume the default location in this document.

 Once installation is complete, you have three options available for starting a shell.
 The difference between these options is the preset of the environment variables that select the compiler toolchain to use.
 Launch the "MSYS MinGW 64-bit" option to use the MinGW 64bit toolchain, producing 64bit binaries that run on 64bit Windows systems.
 The "MSYS MinGW 32-bit" option will use the MinGW 32bit toolchain, producing 32bit binaries that will run on 32bit and 64bit Windows systems.
+Do not use the "MSYS2 MSYS" window as this will not build EPICS.

 Again: you have a single installation of MSYS2, these different shells are just setups to use different compilers.
 Installation and update of your MSYS2 system only has to be done once - you can use any of the shell options for that.